wp-plugins/subheading/readme.txt

 Define WPSH_RSS in your functions file and set the value to false `define('WPSH_RSS', false);`.

+= What if I want to include shortcodes in my subheading? =

+I suggest replacing the existing method of including the subheading with something like:

+`<?php if (function_exists('the_subheading')) { echo do_shortcode(the_subheading('<p>', '</p>', false)); } ?>`

+This will apply any existing shortcode filters to the subheading value you have set.

+= How can I prevent the subheading input moving to the top of the edit page? =

+Some plugins will hide the element containing the post title, which is this element that the subheading input is appended to.

+To prevent the repositioning of the input, define WPSH_STATIC and set the value to true `define('WPSH_STATIC', true);`.

 == Screenshots ==

 1. The Sub Heading option is displayed directly below the main title.

 == Changelog ==

+= 0.3.3 =
+* Added ability to prevent repositioning of the subheading input on edit page.
 = 0.3.2 =
 * Fixed get_the_subheading function to return correctly.
 = 0.3.1 =